Heimdal Security Review: Quick Expert Summary

 - Network drive scan.

-While this may seem like a confusing array of options, most users will just stick with the quick scan (for checking on commonly infected areas like temporary files, downloads, and the registry) and the full scan for a thorough scan of the whole system.
+This is a pretty good array of options — especially if you’re an advanced user wanting to run very specific malware scans.
+But most users will only use 2 of them: the quick scan (for checking on commonly infected areas like temporary files, downloads, and the registry) and the full scan (for a thorough scan of the whole system).
+You can also scan individual files by right-clicking on them and selecting Scan with Thor Vigilance, which is quite handy.

-It’s easy to schedule all of Heimdal’s 8 scans on a weekly or monthly basis — and you can add custom names and notes for each scan.
+I particularly like how easy it is to schedule Heimdal’s scans on a weekly or monthly basis — and you can add custom names and notes for each scan.

 Deep Packet Inspection